 Does High IQ Increase the Risk of Depression and Mental Disorders?by Viatcheslav Wlassoff, PhD | December 18, 2014

 Blame it on movies or books, but we have fallen into the habit of stereotyping.
-Popular culture portrays highly intelligent men and women as moody, secretive people who have so much going on in their minds that they are mentally always on the edge.
-There is probably a point here because psychiatrists are tinkering with the idea of a connection between high intelligence and depression and mental illness.
+Popular culture portrays highly intelligent men and women as moody, secretive people who have so much going on in their minds that they are mentally always on edge.
+There is probably a point here because researchers are tinkering with the idea of a connection between high intelligence and depression and mental illness.

 The super-brainy computer programmer, the scientist, or the nerdy professor is supposed to be a social misfit.
 He turns up at parties with unkempt hair and disheveled attire and spends the evening hunched up in a corner.
 The brilliant artist is a recluse with dark moods.
 When he is not creating masterpieces on canvas or the piano, he is cradling the bottle and spewing rage all around.
 Are these false preconceptions, or is there some truth to the stereotype?

 The positive association between low IQ and depression

 Some studies suggest a positive relationship between low intelligence levels and depression.
 A study based on the findings from the Adult Psychiatric Morbidity Survey in England concludes that people with low IQ are less happy than their more intelligent counterparts.
 During this study, subjects with an IQ level of 70–79, which is regarded as borderline intelligence deficiency, reported being less happy than the subjects with an IQ level of 120–129, which is considered extremely intelligent.
 The researchers used parameters like being in a positive mood most of the time, being satisfied with life, and feeling content with the quality of life to define and determine happiness levels in the subjects.